Comment Letters

 - Seattle DEIS 3.3-3

-Thornton Creek Alliance public comment letter on Seattle’s Comprehensive Plan Environmental Impact Statement.
+Thornton Creek Alliance public comment on Seattle’s Comprehensive Plan Environmental Impact Statement.
 Best viewed in full screen mode.

 TreePAC Public Comment on Seattle’s Comprehensive Plan Environmental Impact Statement.
 Best viewed in full screen mode.

-Birds Connect Seattle Public Comment letter on Seattle’s Comprehensive Plan Environmental Impact Statement.
+Birds Connect Seattle Public Comment on Seattle’s Comprehensive Plan Environmental Impact Statement.
 Best viewed in full screen mode.